Northern Water Supply - Business Case

 We are interested in hearing what issues and/or opportunities you would like to see considered as part of this assessment process.
 You can get involved by:

-You can provide feedback until 28 February 2023.
+You can provide feedback on the current survey until 29th September 2023.

 What are the next steps?